mesfind/libpysal/ipynb_md/02_geovisualization.md

 When PySAL was originally planned, the intention was to focus on the computational aspects of exploratory spatial data analysis and spatial econometric methods, while relying on existing GIS packages and visualization libraries for visualization of computations.
 Indeed, we have partnered with [esri](https://geodacenter.asu.edu/arc_pysal) and [QGIS](http://planet.qgis.org/planet/tag/pysal/ ) towards this end.

-However, over time we have received many requests for supporting basic geovisualization within PySAL so that the step of having to interoperate with an exertnal package can be avoided, thereby increasing the efficiency of the spatial analytical workflow.
+However, over time it has received many requests for supporting basic geovisualization within PySAL so that the step of having to interoperate with an exertnal package can be avoided, thereby increasing the efficiency of the spatial analytical workflow.

-In this notebook, we demonstrate several approaches towards a particular subset of geovisualization methods, namely **choropleth maps**.
+This notebook demonstrates several approaches towards a particular subset of geovisualization methods, namely **choropleth maps**.
 We start with  a self-contained exploratory workflow where no other dependencies beyond PySAL are required.
 The idea here is to support quick generation of different views of your data to complement the statistical and econometric work in PySAL.
 Once your work has progressed to the publication stage, we point you to resources that can be used for publication quality output.

-We then move on to consider three other packages that can be used in conjunction with PySAL for choropleth mapping:
+It then moves on to consider three other packages that can be used in conjunction with PySAL for choropleth mapping:

 - geopandas
 - folium